What do sex & gender mean?

 What does gender mean?

-When people talk about how you feel and identify yourself to others (as a guy, a girl, or otherwise), they are talking about GENDER.
+When people talk about how you feel and identify yourself to others (as a male, female, non-binary or other), they are talking about GENDER.
 People are used to putting genders into two big boxes: male and female.

-Sometimes, people confuse a person’s feeling and identity (gender) with gender role behaviors.
-Gender role behaviors are stereotypes of how men and women ‘should’ act.
-For example, people may expect girls to wear dresses, cry at ‘chick flicks’, and listen to love songs.
-And guys might be expected to like watching football, wearing loose, baggy clothes, playing sports and never crying.
+Sometimes, people confuse a person’s feeling and identity (gender) with gender role behaviours.
+Gender role behaviours are stereotypes of how men and women ‘should’ act.
+For example, stereotypically people may expect women and girls to wear feminine clothes, cry easily, and listen to love songs.
+Whereas boys and men might be expected to like watching football, wearing sports clothes, playing sports and never crying.
+Thankfully the world is changing and so are these rigid gender roles that used to exist.

-However, we know that no two people are exactly alike.
-Being a boy or a girl doesn’t mean you have to act in a certain way or like certain things.
-Like what you like, and do what feels right for you.
-It doesn’t make you any less of a guy or a girl.
+We know that no two people are exactly alike.
+Being a boy or a girl doesn’t mean you have to act in a certain way or like certain things at all.
+You should feel free to like what you like, dress how you like and do what feels right for you.
+It doesn’t make you any less of a male or female if it is not what the majority of other people of your gender around you are doing.
+You can make your own choices about what activities you want to take part in and how you want to explore your identity through the way you look.

-It’s okay to think about it—about who you are and how you feel.
-And it is also okay to identify in a way other than as a guy or girl.
+It’s okay to think about it; about who you are and how you feel.
+It is also okay to identify in a different way than simply as a boy or girl or a male or femal.